A Platform is the Secret Ingredient to YOUR Success as an Author

-You may be thinking, “Heck, if I have to have all that, I’ll just self-publish!
-Who needs Random House?”
+You may be thinking, “Heck, if I have to do all that, I’ll just self-publish!
+Who needs Penguin Random House?”

-And frankly, I’d be thinking the same thing if I were you and didn’t know what I know.
-But there’s one word that makes all the difference in the world: media.
+Frankly, I’d be thinking the same thing if I didn’t know what I know.

 Without media attention, you have a MICROSCOPIC chance of selling more than a few hundred books because there is just too much competition.

-That wouldn’t be so bad if not for the fact that it’s a lot of lost time and money AND a failed self-published book is a ball-and-chain around your ankle and will make it nearly impossible to sell your second book to a “real” publisher.
-Just because you theoretically CAN build your own private jet in your garage, is it really the best idea?
+Worst of all, a failed self-published book is a ball-and-chain around your ankle and will make it nearly impossible to sell your second book to a “real” publisher.